 04 of 07

 Fore Abbey is a trace of the once powerful Benedictine order in Ireland, investing the site with historical importance.
-Monks used to live, pray, and work here at a grand scale.
+Monks used to live, pray, and work here on a grand scale.
 And medieval remains around the sprawling and still impressive monastic ruins bear witness when the insignificant village of today was a very significant place indeed.
 The sheer size and location of the main ruins, however, will be more important to most visitors.
 Both are impressive and make for an ideal photo opportunity.
-But do not neglect to look for holy wells, the wonders of Fore and ... the dovecote.
+But do not neglect to look for holy wells, the wonders of Fore and...the dovecote.
 The last is hidden in plain sight.Continue to 5 of 7 below.

 05 of 07